-How nice would it be to not have to deal with replacing ink cartridges over and over, not have to wait for your shipping label to be printed, or listen to the noise of a regular printer?
+How nice would it be not to have to deal with replacing ink cartridges over and over, not have to wait for your shipping label to be printed, or listen to the noise of a regular printer?
 With direct thermal labels, that’s a possibility.
 Direct thermal labels are used with thermal printers that apply heat from a print head which reacts with chemicals in the label to produce a clean crisp image.
 The advantages of using a direct thermal label are that it’s fast, accurate, uses no ink cartridges, more economical, and more reliable than a traditional printer and copy paper.

 Direct Thermal vs Thermal Transfer

 Before we get into the benefits of using direct thermal labels, it’s important to differentiate between them and thermal transfer.
 Thermal transfer printing requires the use of a wax or resin print ribbon to transfer heat from the print head to the label.
 Direct thermal printing does not use this ribbon and instead applies heat directly from the print head to the direct thermal label.
 Please refer to this Infographic to know the difference between direct thermal label and thermal transfer label.

 When you go to a gas station and have a receipt printed after pumping your gas, odds are you’re holding a thermal label in your hand.
 There’s a good reason gas stations use direct thermal labels.
 They’re fast.
 It takes just milliseconds to thermal print a receipt compared to minutes with a traditional printer.
 Imagine if you had to wait a few minutes instead of seconds for your receipt.
 This is possible because thermal printers don’t have a ribbon with a print head attached that moves back and forth across the paper.
 Instead, they have a print head that directly applies heat to the surface of the thermal label.
-The speed of a thermal printer and thermal labels is very important especially in large scale applications such as printing out hundreds of shipping labels.
+The speed of a thermal printer and thermal labels is very important, especially in large scale applications such as printing hundreds of shipping labels.
 With thermal labels, 100 shipping labels would print in minutes.
 It would take hours with a traditional printer.